-It’s always fun to look back on predictions and see if they’re right – such as those made in this 100-year-old Ladies’ Home Journal article that correctly predicted we would have telephones across the world and ready-made meals delivered to our homes in “automobile wagons.”
+It’s always fun to look back on predictions and see if they’re right – such as those made in a 100-year-old Ladies’ Home Journal article that correctly predicted we would have telephones across the world and ready-made meals delivered to our homes in “automobile wagons.”

 Of course, not all predictions pan out as expected.
 That same article also said the letters “C,” “X” and “Q” would be eliminated from our everyday alphabet (should have gone with cursive instead) and university education would be free (ha!).